Hazbin Hotel: Webcomics

 From October 27, 2019, to July 7, 2020, a webcomic titled "Chapter 1: Dirty Healings" (which showed how Angel Dust learned of the hotel) was completed, containing twenty-two pages and hosted on the official Hazbin Hotel website.
-Another comic entitled "A Day in the Afterlife (The Radio Demon)", which focused on Alastor's daily life in Hell, was posted to the website on October 19, 2020, containing sixteen pages.
+Another comic entitled "The Radio Demon", also known as "A Day in the Afterlife", which focused on Alastor's daily life in Hell, was posted to the website on October 19, 2020, containing sixteen pages.

 Music

-In February 2020, Gabriel C. Brown, Alastor's pilot singing voice, covered the songs "You're Never Fully Dressed Without a Smile" and "I Don't Want to Set the World on Fire" in character.
-He reprised the role in several fan-made music videos for original songs, including "Insane" in June 2021, which was reviewed by One Piece creator Eiichiro Oda as his "second-favorite song of 2023".
-In July 2020, Hazbin Hotel and Helluva Boss songwriter Sam Haft released "Alastor's Game", in which Haft voiced Alastor.
-In February 2024, a Hazbin Hotel emote entitled "Reaper's Showtime" was released to the video game Fortnite by Epic Games, allowing the player character to wield Alastor's iconic cane, while playing the song "Insane".
-On October 11, 2024, Black Gryph0n and Baasik released "Daisies", a prequel song to "Insane" which "explores Alastor's (semi-canon) origin story".

 "Addict" song and music video

 "Addict" is an animated music video released on July 17, 2020, on Medrano's YouTube channel, based on and featuring the Silva Hound song of the same name.
-It centers around Angel Dust's relations with his best friend, Cherri Bomb, his abusive boss, Valentino, and their experiences with addiction.
+It centers around Angel Dust's relations with his best friend, Cherri Bomb, and his abusive boss, Valentino, and Angel and Cherri's experiences with addiction.
 The song was performed by Michael Kovach and Kelly "Chi-Chi" Boyer.
 Tito W. James of Comicon.com described the video as giving viewers a "deeper look" at the lives of Cherri Bomb and Angel Dust, and praised the "world of Hazbin" for being "paradoxically provocative and empathetic".
 The song ranked as the #3 dance song on iTunes on July 21, 2020.
-Additionally, the song #14 on the US Dance/Electronic Songs chart, #4 on the Dance/Electronic Digital Songs chart, and #77 on the Dance/Electronic Songs Year-End.
+Additionally, the song #14 on the US Dance/Electronic Songs chart, #4 on the Dance/Electronic Digital Songs chart, and #77 on the Hot Dance/Electronic Songs Year-End.

 Concerts

-A one-night-only concert, entitled Hazbin Hotel: Live on Broadway, occurred on October 20, 2025 at the Majestic Theatre on Broadway.
+A one-night-only concert, entitled Hazbin Hotel: Live on Broadway, occurred on October 20, 2025, at the Majestic Theatre on Broadway.
 It was hosted by Charlie's voice actor, Erika Henningsen, and featured the show's cast performing songs from seasons one and two of the show.
 It was produced by RadicalMedia, and a recording of the concert was made available for viewing on Prime Video on November 17, 2025.

 Home media

 The complete first season received a Blu-ray release that featured cast commentary on the episodes, as well as a trading card and a poster bundled with the purchase.
-It is scheduled to be released on December 9, 2025.
+It was released on December 9, 2025.